Gardening can help keep you fit, mobile, and happy.

 Garden groups and clubs offer a unique way for people to connect with nature and each other.
 People with different experiences from varied backgrounds often collaborate in these groups.
 Connecting with others is a big part of ageing well.
 Community gardens can offer social support, boost your self-esteem, and make you feel less lonely.

-Hear a firsthand experience of the benefits of community gardens.
+Watch the video to hear a firsthand experience of the benefits of community gardens.

 Gardening groups have members that meet on a regular basis to: